spanichella/ARIES-story-teller/datasets/README.md

 # Study Results and Discussion<a name="study-results"></a>
 - **Precision** is a metric which quantifies the number of correct positive predictions made and is calculated as the ratio of correctly predicted positive examples (out of the total retrieved) divided by the total number of retrieved examples.
+[3]
 - **Recall** is a metric which quantifies the number of correct positive predictions made out of all positive predictions there are.
-Recall provides an indication of missed positive predictions (contrary to precision).
+Recall provides an indication of missed positive predictions (contrary to precision).[3]
 - **F-measure** is a measure of a test's accuracy and is defined as the weighted harmonic mean of the precision and recall of the test.